CRHough/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 Local space is different, because it takes the rotation of the object into account.

 Local space can be defined as follows:
-The space in which a object's position is the origin of the universe.
+The space in which an object's position is the origin of the universe.
 Because the position of the origin can be at ``N`` many locations, the values derived from local space change with the position of the origin.